mihir378/Algorithmic-Trading-Indicator-Based-/README.md

 To ensure the robustness of pattern-based strategies, and additional signal with respect to the Volume traded was added.

-Note: The wider goal of this document is to establish a foundation structure that can be used to create all kinds of signalling functions and trading strategies because of those signalling functions.
+**Note**: The wider goal of this document is to establish a foundation structure that can be used to create all kinds of signalling functions and trading strategies because of those signalling functions.
 Furthermore, the impact point of this document is not limited to a single stock and can be applied to various stocks as well indices.

+**Acknowledgement**: I would like to thank Dr. Chui Yu Ko for making his document on 'Technicals Analysis with R' publicly available on https://bookdown.org/kochiuyu/Technical-Analysis-with-R/about-author.html that assisted me in structuring the foundational code for this analysis document.